Community Overview: Sefwi Wiawso, Ghana

-Harriet Bograd, Michael Ramberg, and Allison Michael are Kulanu's Ghana Coordinators.
-Contact them if you'd like to join our Sefwi Wiawso Support Group, an email discussion group.
+Harriet Bograd is Kulanu's Ghana Coordinator.
+Contact her if you'd like to join our Sefwi Wiawso Support Group, an email discussion group.
 This group provides support and information for the community and to people who might visit or volunteer in Sefwi Wiawso.
 As of September 2008 the group has 203 members, and many of our members have been to Sefwi Wiawso.

 - A Ghanaian Learns In Uganda Alex Armah (2008)

 - Jewish Learning Takes a Village Michael Ramberg (2007)

 - Young Journalist Seeks out African Jewish Community Florence Gbolu (2004)